WP Engine hosting review: best high-end WordPress host?

 You can quickly create the environment by clicking on Add Staging or Add Development.
 As with the new website setup, you can create a new environment, create from a template, copy from an existing one, or move an existing one.

 Copy from existing allows you to use the backup from the production environment.
 Basically, creates a clone of your live website.

 When you’re done editing or playing around in the Staging copy, you can push your changes live to the production environment with just a couple of clicks.
 Just select the Copy environment option and check if it has pre-filled the details correctly.

 Overall, WP Engine’s dev/stage/prod environments are definitely great additions to its plans.
 Straightforward, functional, and practical, they also add a layer of security and privacy to your website.

 As a whole, I’d say that WP Engine did an excellent job with ease of use.
 The only tricky part can be the domain names.
 Nonetheless, it’s a standard procedure, and you should not have any problems.
 Moreover, the possibility to create staging and development environments can really help with the flow.

 Performance – is WP Engine fast?

-For this WP Engine review, I’ve put the provider through 3 tests – reliability, speed, and stability.
-In all 3 categories, the provider proved its worth – it was 100% up, loaded websites fast, and handled a big spike in traffic.
+For this WP Engine hosting review, I’ve put the provider through 3 tests – reliability, speed, and stability.
+In all 3 categories, the provider proved its worth – it was 100% up, showed great load time, and handled a big spike in traffic.

 Let’s get into the detail.